Eaglesfield Paddle CofE Primary Academy

 - What specialist services and expertise are avaliable at or accessed by the setting/school/college?

-The SENCO at Paddle Academy is Mrs Claire Langstaff she is the Year 3 teacher and a member of the senior Leadership team.
+The SENCO at Paddle Academy is Mrs Joanne Palmer, she is the Year 5 teacher and a member of the Senior Leadership Team.

 We have many teaching assistants who specialise in reading intervention, delivery of phonics, behaviour management, pastoral care and working with autistic children.
 If we feel that our strategies have not met the needs of a child in our care, we will access their specialised skills and support from the Local Authority when we begin to plan for a child with a specific special educational need.

-We work alongside Educational psychologists, special advisory teachers, early years specialists, speech therapist, audiologist, CAHMS, school nurse, and currently have a member of our teaching staff who is being trained in dyslexia and will soon have the ability to assess children in our care.
-We work closely with the young disability team and social care.
+We work alongside Educational psychologists, special advisory teachers, early years specialists, speech therapist, audiologist, CAMHS, school nurse, and currently have a member of our teaching staff who is able to assess children for dyslexia; we also work closely with the social care team.

 - What training have the staff supporting children and young people with SEND had?
 Are any being trained currently?

 We have a comprehensive staff development programme which allows our staff the chance to share information, train and keep updated with the current educational developments.
-Our SENCO is currently enrolled on the National Qualification for SENCOs.
+Our SENCO holds the National Qualification for Special Educational Needs Coordinators.
 We also network across our own consortium to keep our professional knowledge current and share expertise.

 - How accessible is the setting/school/college enviroment?